Your Dependable Landfill Leachate Treatment Manufacturer

 NEWater’s landfill leachate treatment is used for waste leachate, which has a complex composition and high concentration of contaminants and is left as part of the landfill.
 It removes various organic substances and pollutants that affect the groundwater and surface water environment, thereby eliminating potential negative impacts on human health.

-Our Landfill Leachate Treatment is designed, manufactured, and supplied under the vigilant supervision of environmental protection engineers with over fifteen years of experience.
+Our leachate wastewater treatment is designed, manufactured, and supplied under the vigilant supervision of environmental protection engineers with over fifteen years of experience.
 This helps us here at NEWater to ensure that our products are of the highest grade and we have received patents and parent certifications for their quality.

 - Force & water concurrent- Force and water work together in the same direction to separate the free water at the fastest possible speed.